bwindsor/alexa-orienteering-skill/VoiceInterfaceDesign.md

 ## Scripts
 H = human, A = Alexa

-### Basic races near location
+### Basic races in Region
 ```
 H: "Alexa, open british orienteering"
-A: "Where would you like to go to a race?"
+A: "Hello, orienteer!"
-H: "Near Cambridge"
+H: "What's on in East Anglia?"
 A: "The next event is X"
 ```